RDAP is the successor to the current whois protocol. The service is currently under development at many registries, and at Norid as well.

 Lookup of contact person with personal handle as the key:

-Lookup of domain provider with provider ID as the key:
+Lookup of registrar with registrar ID as the key:

 Lookup of name server with name server handle as the key: